CrystalGRW: Generative Modeling of Crystal Structures with Targeted Properties via Geodesic Random Walks: Conclusions

 \section{Conclusions}

 In summary, we introduced CrystalGRW, a generative model leveraging diffusion on Riemannian manifolds and EquiformerV2 to produce crystal structures with desired properties.
-CrystalGRW generates stable, unique, and novel structures that are close to ground state, validated by MLFF and DFT calculations.
-Based on the S.U.N. criteria, CrystalGRW can outperform other current models.
+CrystalGRW generates unique and novel structures, most of which have $E_{\textrm{hull}}$ below 100 meV.
+These structures are also close to DFT ground states, outperforming other generative models.
 We also demonstrated that the properties of generated structures can be controlled by the input conditions, illustrated with the point groups, highlighting the potential to accelerate materials discovery by enabling inverse design through the property guidance.